LujainAlthobaiti/Speech_recognition/README.md

-# Voice_Recognition
+# Voice_Recognition:
-using an online HTML editor to create speech recognition.
+Creating a website for speech recognition.
+You can also create speech recognition using an online HTML editor.

 # Voice Recognition: